ARM-software/arm-trusted-firmware/docs/user-guide.rst

 parameter options.
 A brief description of the important ones that affect the ARM Trusted Firmware and normal world software behavior is provided below.

-Note the instructions in the following sections assume that Linaro Release 16.06 is being used.

 Obtaining the Flattened Device Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~